Marcin90K/CarDealer/README.md

 ## Introduction

 This is a Web application purposed for Used Car Dealer.
 It's being created using following technology stack: ASP.NET MVC 5, HTML5, CSS3, Entity Framework.
+The application language is polish.

 ## Example screen
 <img src="WebUI/Content/Images/page_screen_1.jpg" />